 Day 8: Hakone

-Hop on board a bullet train and race across the country to your next destination, Hiroshima.
-Today, you’ll explore Miyajima, an island where tame dear accompany you as you explore the stunning shrines, beaches and waterfalls.
-Just offshore you will see an enormous torii gate standing in the sea, one of the most loved sights of Japan.
+Explore Miyajima, an island where tame dear accompany you as you explore stunning shrines, beaches and waterfalls.
+Just offshore, you’ll see an enormous torii gate standing in the sea, one of the most spectacular sights in Japan.

-Learn about Hiroshima’s tragic past connected with the atomic bomb and its subsequent recovery and pacifist mission at the Hiroshima Peace Memorial Park and & Museum.
-Listen to a Peace Talk by A-bomb Legacy Successor, in which they present the A-bomb survivors’ experiences, the reality of the atomic bombing, and desires for peace.
-In the afternoon, board a bullet train and make your way to Kyoto.
+Learn about the tragedy of the atomic bomb and the city’s subsequent recovery and pacifist mission at the Hiroshima Peace Memorial Park & Museum.
+Listen to a peace talk by an A-bomb legacy successor – they’ll present the A-bomb survivors’ experiences, the reality of atomic bombing and the desire for peace.

-Pay a visit to the International Manga Museum, home to over 300,000 publications.
-Why not watch one of the manga artists stationed there, deep in concentration as they create their art!
-Visit the district of Arashiyama, on the Western outskirts of Kyoto as you navigate through lush bamboo forests, before starting the 30-minute climb up to Arashiyama Monkey Park.
-Move on to the Tenryu-Ji Temple.
-Whilst there, make sure to look into the Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you as you walk past.
+Visit the Arashiyama District, on the Western outskirts of Kyoto.
+Navigate through lush bamboo forests before beginning the 30-minute climb up to Arashiyama Monkey Park.
+Then, move on to the Tenryu-Ji Temple.
+Dare to look into the temple’s Dharma Hall to see the dragon’s eyes on the mural – they’ll follow you like the Mona Lisa as you walk past!

 Day 13: Golden Pavilion

-Discover your inner peace with a Zen Buddhist monk during a meditation class at the Daisen-In Temple.
-Explore the temple and enjoy an informal tea ceremony with volunteers from the temple.
-Then head to perhaps the most iconic site of Kyoto: The Golden Pavilion.
+Time for Kyoto’s most iconic site: the Golden Pavilion.
 Walk around the lake and be mesmerized by the shimmering golden reflection of the pavilion on the water.
-Later, stroll through the Grounds of the Imperial Palace before exploring Gion District where you can learn more about geishas or watch a traditional Japanese Performances.
+Later, stroll through the grounds of the imperial palace, before exploring Gion District where you can learn more about geishas or watch a traditional Japanese performance.